canonical/network-manager-snap/docs/snap/installation.md

 ## network-manager tracks and channels

-The network-manager snap has currently three tracks:
+The network-manager snap has currently multiple tracks:

+ * **26**: Contains upstream 1.54.2 and has a core26 base.
+The track
+   name refers to the base snap.
  * **24**: Contains upstream 1.46.0 and has a core24 base.
 The track
    name refers to the base snap.
  * **22**: Contains upstream 1.36.6 and has a core22 base.
 The track